 - 3/4 teaspoon baking soda

 - 2 cups semi-sweet or dark chocolate chips or chunks

 - Place butter in large pot or deep skillet and melt butter over medium-low heat.
 It will begin to melt and bubble/foam up.
 Take a wooden spoon or spatula and stir often.
 Watch it turn from yellow to a golden amber color, this is what you want.
 Since the butter will begin to foam that is why it's important to stir often so you can see what is going on below the foam.
 Small brown bits which is the milk solids from the butter will begin to form at the bottom will be a signal that the butter is officially browned.
 Butter can burn quickly so watch carefully.
 It is better to pull off of the heat a little early instead of browning too long and risk burning it.

-- We want the browned butter to chill quickly, so pour it into a large bowl, scraping out every last bit with a spatula, and place in the refrigerator.
-Let it chill in the refrigerator for about 40 or so until it is completely cool.
+- We want the browned butter to chill quickly, so pour it into a large bowl, scraping out every last bit with a spatula.
+Let it cool until it’s not hot to the touch.

 For the cookies

-- Wrap cookie dough tightly with plastic wrap and let chill in the refrigerator for at least one hour.
+- Wrap bowl tightly with plastic wrap and let chill in the refrigerator for at least one hour.
 The dough can chill for up to 24-48 hours if you want to make ahead.

 - Preheat oven to 350 degrees.
 Line a baking sheet with parchment paper.
-Roll balls of cookie dough and place on cookie sheet.
+Use a spoon or a cookie scoop and place on cookie sheet.
 Bake for 11-12 minutes or until they are golden brown around the edges.